Batch Processing

 ### Create a Batch Processing Job

 To create a Batch Processing job, click Deployments in the left sidebar of your Roboflow dashboard.
-Then, click on the "Batch Jobs" tab:
+Then, click on the "Batch Processing" tab:

 Click "New Batch Job" to create a Batch Processing job.